Walter Ihoshi

 Walter Shindi Ihoshi (born 17 July 1961) is a Brazilian politician.
-He has spent his political career representing São Paulo, having served as federal deputy representative from 2015 to 2019.
+He has spent his political career representing the state of São Paulo, having served as federal deputy representative from 2015 to 2019.

 Personal life

-Corrêa us the son of Migaku Iihoshi and Yoshiko Iihoshi.
-After graduating with a B.A. in economics, Ihoshi completed his master's degree from 1987 to 1988 at the University of California.
+Walter is the son of Migaku Ihoshi and Yoshiko Ihoshi.
+After graduating with a B.A. in economics, Ihoshi completed his master's degree from 1987 to 1988 at University of California, Los Angeles.

 Political career

 Ihoshi voted in favor of the impeachment against then-president Dilma Rousseff and political reformation.
 He would later vote in against opening a corruption investigation against Rousseff's successor Michel Temer, and voted in favor of the 2017 Brazilian labor reforms.

 In 2018, Ihoshi and several other politicians who were not re-elected that years election were offered civil service positions by Onyx Lorenzoni for the cabinet for president elect Jair Bolsonaro.
 Ihoshi had previously been offered a similar position the year before by Bolsonaro's predecessor Michel Temer, although he turned the offer down due to his duties as federal deputy.